-Success of a UK Business Visa Application is dependent on honest intent, accurate documentation, forms &supporting evidence.
+Success of a UK Business Visa Application is dependent on honest, accurate documentation, forms supporting evidence.
 Generally, visas are granted and sent by mail, without a personal interview

-The business visitor category is for nationals of countries outside the European Economic Area (EEA) and Switzerland, who want to come and do business in the UK for a short time.
+The business visitor category is for nationals of countries outside the European Economic Area (EEA) and Switzerland, who want to visit the UK for a short period of business related activity.

 Getting the right immigration advice from a UK immigration lawyer based in Delhi, means being assured that your company UK Visa requirements can be dealt with without having to deal with a immigration law firm based abroad.